Antonio447-cloud/automation-using-continuous-integration-step3/README.md

 ![SSH](./images/SSH-terminal-success.png)

 Congrats!!
-You have just added a Jenkins server to your previous set up on project: "load-balancer-solution-with-apache-project2" and configured a job to automatically deploy source code changes from your GitHub repository to your NFS and Jenkins server!
+You have just added a Jenkins server to your previous set up on project: "load-balancer-solution-with-apache-project2" and configured a job to automatically deploy source code changes from your GitHub repository to your NFS server and Jenkins server!